 Call 312-500-4500.
 Tell me where the crash happened, whether you went to Advocate Christ, and what your bills look like.
 I'll tell you immediately how we plan to handle the lien strategy on your case.
 Free consultation 24/7.
 No fee unless we win.

 Advocate Christ Medical Center in Oak Lawn is a Level I trauma center.
-Trauma billing is significantly higher than routine hospital billing.
-A single trauma admission can generate 50,000 to 200,000 in billed charges.
-When that amount hits the lien, it can consume a huge chunk of the settlement.
+Trauma billing is significantly higher than routine hospital billing because of the resources required - trauma surgeons, OR teams, ICU, imaging, and specialists all on standby.
+When the hospital files its lien at the 'billed' amount, it can consume a substantial portion of the settlement if not negotiated down to what a private insurer or Medicare would actually pay for the same services.
 Aggressive negotiation is essential.

 No. Under 770 ILCS 23/10, healthcare provider liens are statutorily capped at 40% combined.
 If the liens exceed that, they get prorated.
-A judge can also reduce liens under 770 ILCS 23/20 when the lien 'would result in undue hardship' or would leave the plaintiff with an unreasonably small recovery.
+A judge can also reduce liens under 770 ILCS 23/20 when the lien would result in undue hardship or would leave the plaintiff with an unreasonably small recovery.

 Future medical care is part of your damages.
 We document what additional treatment is anticipated and include it in the settlement demand.
 Ongoing treatment also helps with lien negotiation - hospitals often reduce liens when they understand the patient is still dealing with long-term consequences.
 Call 312-500-4500.